RVshare.com

 Are pets allowed at Black Mesa State Park?

-Pets are allowed in Black Mesa State Park.
-They need to be on a leash no longer than 10 feet.
-Owners must supervise their pets at all times and clean up after them.
+Pets are permitted at Black Mesa State Park.
+They must always be on a leash, and you need to pick up after them.